 Bob Arum also liked the idea.
 Hagler vs Duran, two ring legends, going head-to-head for the middleweight title was a sure-fire box office hit.
 The deal saw Marvin guaranteed $5 million, Duran $1.5, with royalties adding substantially to both purses.
 At long last, Hagler had the kind of big payday he had been searching for, a check with all the zeros that redeems the pain and grind of a long career in the fight game.

 But Duran had one undeniable advantage: Hagler’s unfamiliarity with the “superfight” experience.
 This was Marvin’s first truly high-profile match, the kind of fight that’s more than just a sporting contest but also a major media event.
-Meanwhile such attention and scrutiny was nothing new to Duran.
-A legend in his home country of Panama, a hero to millions of Latin-Americans, a veteran of several high-stakes title bouts, including battles with Leonard, Moore and Esteban Dejesus, Duran was accustomed to the cameras and the crowds and fed off the energy of his fans.
+Meanwhile, such attention and scrutiny was nothing new to Duran.
+A legend in his home country of Panama and a veteran of several high-stakes title bouts, including battles with Leonard, Moore and Esteban Dejesus, Duran was accustomed to the cameras and the crowds and fed off the energy of his fans.

 Then there was the question of strategy.
 Hagler, with his shaved head and menacing glare had a reputation as a destroyer in the ring, while in truth he was a highly skilled professional, a balletic technician of smooth footwork and precision counter-punching, far more comfortable when his opponents came to him.
 Hagler anticipated Duran attacking and thus trained to counter an aggressive challenger, but Roberto was no dummy.
 He had seen Hagler’s performances against Antuefermo and Sibson and knew to attack with abandon would be suicide.
-Instead he entered the ring with a plan to force his opponent to lead so he could be the one to land countershots.
+Instead he entered the ring with a plan to force his opponent to lead so he could be the one to land counter shots.

 And then a curious sight presented itself in round eleven.
 Instead of pressing his advantages, the champion got up on his toes and boogied for three minutes.
-Perhaps it was a jig of joy, to celebrate having finally found a dance partner who could make him a multi-millionaire; whatever the case, it was a baffling development, causing fans to boo the lack of action and giving Roberto a much-needed breather.
+Perhaps it was a jig of joy, to celebrate having finally found a dance partner who could make him a multi-millionaire.
+Whatever the case, it was a baffling development, causing fans to boo the lack of action and giving Roberto a much-needed breather.
 The respite rejuvenated Duran and in the next two rounds the challenger surged, standing his ground against the bigger man and repeatedly landing sharp rights to Hagler’s now damaged left eye.
-As the challenger worked his way back into the fight the crowd came to life, sensing that Duran, inexplicably, might yet have a chance to pull off the upset.
+As the challenger worked his way back into the fight the crowd came to life, sensing that the Panamanian, inexplicably, might yet have a chance to pull off the upset.